Liu-group/AutoSolvate/docs/tutorialGUI.rst

    :width: 800

 Here let's select the ``water_solvated.prmtop`` file generated in Step 1, and a trajectory file ``nap_neutral_water-heat.netcdf`` generated in :ref:`Step 2<guistep2>`.
-In case you did run the MD simulation in :ref:`Step 2<guistep2>`, you can directly download the files here:
+In case if you did not run the MD simulation in :ref:`Step 2<guistep2>`, you can directly download the files here:

 :download:`nap_neutral_water-heat.netcdf <_data/nap_neutral_water-heat.netcdf>`

 :download:`water_solvated.prmtop <_data/water_solvated.prmtop>`

 After selection, the file names will automatically update in the entries.
-Set the rest options to control how the solvent shell is cut out.
+Set the rest of the options to control how the solvent shell is cut out.

 .. image:: _images/tutorial3_4.png
    :width: 800